End of Life Care

 Pet hospice care, also known as palliative care, is an option if your pet is suffering from a terminal illness and a cure is not possible.
 The goal is to make a pet’s final days or weeks more pleasant with the proper use of pain medications, dietary strategies and human interaction.
-Pet hospice is not a place, but a personal choice and philosophy based on the principle that death is a part of life and can be dignified spotify promotion.
+Pet hospice is not a place, but a personal choice and philosophy based on the principle that death is a part of life and can be dignified buying tiktok followers.
 When considering hospice care, pet parents should very careful not to prolong the suffering of pets who are in pain or experiencing poor quality of life.

 A participating veterinarian will teach pet parents how to provide intensive home care to keep an ill pet as comfortable as possible.
 Hospice care requires an active commitment and constant supervision from pet parents, who work with their veterinary team to make sure their pet’s life ends comfortably.
 If you decide hospice care is the right course for you and your pet, you will become your pet’s primary nurse and caregiver, as well as the link between your pet and the veterinary team.
 Consult with your primary veterinarian and see if she recommends hospice care for your pet based on his specific needs.